OwenJohnsons/OwenJohnsons/README.md

 - 🌱 I’m currently learning Julia, C and Space Mission Design
 - 📫 The best way of reaching me is through email: owen.a.johnsons@gmail.com
 - 😄 Pronouns: [He/Him/His]
 - ✨ BSc (Hons.)
-Graduate of University College Dublin in Physics with Astronomy in Space Science (Class of 22')
+Graduate of University College Dublin in Physics with Astronomy and Space Science (Class of 22')

 <!--
 **OwenJohnsons/OwenJohnsons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.